Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/installation.md

 Install it thru nuget package management:  https://nuget.optimizely.com/package/?id=Epicweb.Optimizely.AIAssistant

-For demo and evaluation, no config needed is add UIHINT on property
+For demo and evaluation, the only required configuration is to include the UIHINT attribute for the property.

 [UIHint(AiHint.Textarea)]